aquast/solarmetrics/README.md

 Sketch of data processing through telegraf, influxdb and grafana

-One aim for providing this description for setting up a replacement for the EPever Hardware solutions, is to prevent you from buying the some of the EPever's additional hardware  like the eBox-WIFI-01 or eBox-BLE-01.
-In contrast to the solar charger, which is operating well, the eBoxes are both much to expensive for their cheapest interieur and also a reason for great security concerns.
+One aim for providing this description for setting up a replacement for the EPever Hardware solutions, is to prevent you from buying  some of the EPever's additional hardware like the eBox-WIFI-01 or eBox-BLE-01.
+In contrast to the solar charger, which is operating well, the eBoxes are both much too expensive for their cheapest interieur and also a reason for great security concerns.

 ![eBoxes](image/eBoxes.jpg)

 The two eBox types distributed by EPever.
-Screw holes on the top eBox are shown in the state of delivery.
+Screw holes on the right eBox represent the state of delivery.

 So let's start

 ## Prerequisites

- 1. Raspberry 3 or Raspberry 4
+ 1. Raspberry Pi 3 or Raspberry Pi 4
  2. RaspianOS
- 3. Modbus Specification for your Solar Charger (if not EPever XTRA, TRACER Series
+ 3. Modbus Specification for your Solar Charger (if not EPever XTRA, TRACER Series)
  4. MODBUS RJ45 to USB Adapter (likewise CC-USB-RS485-150U PC Communication Cable)
  5. Specification for the MODBUS Adapter